Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Evaluation

 \subsection{Time of Impact Validation and Accuracy}

 Taking a step size greater than the exact \ac{TOI} will lead to intersections, so we confirm our predicted \ac{TOI} is less than or equal to the symbolic expression (\cref{sec:dataset-toi}).
 This confirms our method is conservative.
-Additionally (and not used to verify correctness), we estimate the error of our time of impact by evaluating the difference using 128 bits of precision (\cref{fig:toi-error}).
+Additionally (and not used to verify correctness), we estimate the error of our \ac{TOI} by evaluating the difference using 128 bits of precision (\cref{fig:toi-error}).

 The mean error for all queries is $0.0023$ with a standard deviation of $0.018$ and a median error of $\num{1.03e-6}$.
 We note that this distribution varies between scenes (e.g., cloth-ball has a mean error of $\num{8.33e-6}$ compared to $0.032$ for rod-twist).
-This indicates a dependency between the types of contact and the accuracy of the time of impact.
+This indicates a dependency between the types of contact and the accuracy of the \ac{TOI}.